AdaCore/spark2014/docs/ug/alfa.rst

 The contracts of functions called in annotations are essential for automatic proofs.
 Currently, the knowledge that a function call in an annotation respects its postcondition (when called in a context where the precondition is satisfied) is only available for expression functions.
+Thus, expression functions should be used whenever possible for these functions called in annotations.
 The syntax of expression functions, introduced in Ada 2012, allows defining functions whose implementation simply returns an expression, such as ``Even``, ``Odd`` and ``Is_Prime`` below.

 .. code-block:: ada